1998 United States elections

 Elections were held on November 3, 1998, in the middle of Democratic President Bill Clinton's second term and during impeachment proceedings against the president as a result of the Clinton–Lewinsky scandal.
-Though Republicans retained control of both chambers of Congress, the elections were unusual because this is the first midterm since 1934 that the president's party gained seats in the House of Representatives.
+The Republicans retained control of both chambers of Congress.

-Several Senate seats changed hands, but neither party made a net gain.
-In the House of Representatives, Democrats picked up five seats, marking the first time since the 1934 elections in which the incumbent president's party did not suffer losses in either house of Congress.
-This also occurred in 2002.
-This is the most recent midterm election in which neither chamber of Congress changed partisan control.
+Despite the Republican victory, this election cycle was unusual because the Democrats made a net gain of five seats in the House of Representatives, while neither party made a net gain in the Senate despite several seats changing hands.
+As a result, this is the first time since 1934 that the incumbent president's party did not suffer net losses in either house of Congress; this occurred again in 2002.
+This is also the most recent midterm election in which neither chamber of Congress changed partisan control.

 The disruption of the six-year itch is attributed to wide opposition to the impeachment investigations against Clinton and his high popularity numbers.